martavp/docs/docs/account.md

 Students must have a DTU staff member (e.g. supervisor) forward user account requests on their behalf in order to access to DTU Sophia resources.

-DTU staff must request access by written request to the address at the bottom left.
+DTU staff must direct account creation requests to the address at the bottom left.

 ## DeiC grant holder